kalmhq/docs/docs/install/gke.md

 ## Terraform

-:::note
+:::note prerequisite
-As a prerequisite, please install and authenticate the gcloud command line tool.
+- Install and authenticate the gcloud command line tool.
 Instructions can be found [here](https://cloud.google.com/sdk/docs).
+- Install `kubectl`, Instructions can be found [here](https://kubernetes.io/docs/tasks/tools/#kubectl).
 :::

 If you are more familiar with Terraform, you can provision a demo cluster with the following steps.